DreamPack-Software/Microsoft.Office/README.md

 Microsoft Office is a workspace with all of the office or workspace or organizations work suite, Microsoft Office is paid by Microsoft but DreamPack Software.Inc will make it free for you!

+Go to [Releases](https://github.com/DreamPack-Software/Microsoft.Office/releases/) and get the version of Office, you want!